 The egg and sperm are fertilised in the lab to avoid any risk of conception, not taking place.
 After a few days, the best embryo is selected and transferred to the mother uterus in a procedure called embryo transfer.

-Geeta and Anuj were devastated to learn that she had PCOD and would not be able to conceive naturally.
+Geeta and Anuj were devastated to learn that she had PCOD problem after marriage and would not be able to conceive naturally.
 Anuj was very fond of children and was looking forward to having some of his own.
 A friend told Geeta about fertility treatment.
 Anuj was very excited.
 They booked an appointment, went for the prescribed tests and started treatment as soon as they could.
 Excitement turned to disappointment when Geeta’s IVF cycle failed.
 They were not ready to give up.
 After several tries and failures, they came to Medicover Fertility the IVF speciality clinic.
 They learnt about Medicover from a newspaper article in the Navbharat Times which raved about the high quality of fertility treatment.
 Treatment at Medicover was a wonderful experience, and they were happy to have a nice doctor who apprised them of the progress at each stage.
 They felt good to be involved in the treatment decision making and know what was happening.
 Finally, Geeta was pregnant, and this was a period of true excitement for them.

 PCOD Fertility Treatment at Medicover Fertility